fishslips/TimSeverance/docs/Academic/CS-2300/Midterm Preparation.md

 Direct Proof: Takes the form p -> c.

-Remember Contrapositive: !Q -> !P or !c -> !p.
-Also, be sure to remember to flip the logical symbol.
+Contrapositive: !Q -> !P or !c -> !p.
+There's a question that asks about the contrapositive of a statement.
+Be sure to remember that since we're negating, when we apply DeMorgan's law, we have to flip symbols. e.g. And becomes Or.

 Proof by exhaustion: Demonstrate with every element in the domain.